Whānau Housing—Whare Hīnau: Kelburn Flats

-- Whānau Housing is operated by Te Herenga Waka—Victoria University of Wellington.
+- Whānau Housing is operated jointly by Te Herenga Waka—Victoria University of Wellington and Whare Hīnau.

 - Popular with second-year and above students.

 - Houses are fully furnished and heated, and consist of single bedrooms and a few twin-share rooms.
-See the list items provided in the Student Hall handbook pdf1.5MB
+See the list of items provided in the student handbook pdf3.3MB

 - You can request to live in an alcohol-free space.